Multiplex (movie theater): Venue sizes and demand

-Largest cinema multiplex
+Largest theater multiplex

-On 17 September 1998, the world's largest cinema multiplex, Kinepolis Madrid, opened in Spain, with 25 screens and 9,200 seats, each seating between 211 and 996 people.
+On 17 September 1998, the world's largest theater multiplex, Kinepolis Madrid, opened in Spain, with 25 screens and 9,200 seats, each seating between 211 and 996 people.

-Tallest cinema multiplex
+Tallest theater multiplex

-Europes's tallest cinema multiplex is the Cineworld Glasgow Renfrew Street in Glasgow, Scotland, United Kingdom at 203 feet.
+Europe's tallest theater multiplex is the Cineworld Glasgow Renfrew Street in Glasgow, Scotland, United Kingdom at 203 feet.
 Opened in 2001, it has 18 screens and seats 4,300 people.

 CGV Cinemas San Francisco 14, is a 14-auditorium movie theater multiplex in a former eight-story Cadillac dealership building on Van Ness Avenue at O'Farrell Street.
 It opened on 10 July 1998, as the AMC 1000 Van Ness with 3,146 seats listed.

 Around the world

 Australia

 Event Cinemas is the largest film exhibitor in Australia and New Zealand.

-The largest megaplex in the Southern Hemisphere is the 26-screen Marion MEGAPLEX in Adelaide, South Australia.
+The largest theater megaplex in the Southern Hemisphere is the 26-screen Marion MEGAPLEX in Adelaide, South Australia.
 The megaplex was originally a 30-screen megaplex branded as Greater Union but was modified to accommodate Gold Class and V-Max screens and was re-branded as Event Cinemas.
 The auditoriums sit on top of Westfield Marion, which is the largest shopping complex in Adelaide.

+Bangladesh

+Star Cineplex is the pioneer of Bangladeshi multiplexes.
+As of September 2026, the cinema chain has 27 screens at 9 locations in 3 cities.
+Blockbuster Cinemas and Lion Cinemas are the other two multiplexes in the country, which have 7 and 4 screens, respectively.